 Criminal procedure Code (CrPC) Section 144 introduced in 1973.
 Dhara 144 empowers the magistrate of any state or Union territory in India to pass an order prohibiting the gathering of 3 or more than 3 people.
 It’s an emergency situation of the danger of an event that has the potential to create a troubling situation to human lives or property.
 The purpose of section 144 in India to maintain peace and order.

 - Restrict on handling or Transporting any kind of weapon where Dhara 144 has been imposed.

 - In any violation case, a punishment of 3 years.

 - Banned Rallies and Public meeting such areas.

 - Section 144 also empowers the authorities to stop internet services.

 Time Duration of order of Section 144 in India

 No order of section 144 can remain in force for a period of more than 2 months.
 Due to State govt.
 Discretion, it can be extended for 6 months with maximum validity.

-Due to COVID-19 Outbreak situation, the centre has extended the lockdown.
+Due to the COVID-19 Outbreak situation, the center has extended the lockdown.
 It has been pushed to 17, May.
 The Extension will however some relaxation, basis on Red Zone, Orange Zone & Green Zone.